lolwww/lolwww.github.io/_posts/2024-8-12-Use-Juju-with-Azure.md

 (for it to be able create, delete, modify resources on Azure):

 1. **pre-created [Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) with managed-identity credentials** (recommended by Juju team, although only available from Juju 3.6-beta).
+Limitations:
+- juju cli should be on Azure cloud to be able to reach cloud metadata endpoint.
+- managed identity and the Juju resources are on the same subscription
 2. **pre-created Managed Identity + service-principal-secret credentials**

-3. **service-principal-secret credentials, Managed Identity created on bootstrap** (similar to #2 in the end, but not exactly during the process).
+3. **service-principal-secret credentials on bootstrap, then Managed Identity created on and used by Juju**

 4. **Undocumented Entra ID app registrations way** (arguably most commonly used).